GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 errors | JSON Array | If there are validation errors, they are sent back as a part of this errors array.

 NOTE: In an effort to keep the user informed on the actions performed through the API, some descriptive messages will be sent back as a part of the "message" element.
 This will be done for the Create (POST) and Update (PUT) requests for Contracts.
 The scenarios when these informational messages will be provided are outlined below:
-* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date.
+* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward ID and the Subaward Date.
-* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date submitted on the same date.
+* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward ID and the Subaward Date submitted on the same date.
-* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date submitted on the same date with the same Subaward amount.
+* When there are existing Subaward reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward ID and the Subaward Date submitted on the same date with the same Subaward amount.
 * When the Date of the Subaward provided matches the Date of the Subaward of the previous Subaward report.
 * When the Subaward Amount provided matches the Subaward Amount of the previous Subaward report.
 * When the Subaward Amount provided is greater than the total contract value.